HobbitJack/typeset/README.md

 # Bugs
 Please file a GitHub issue if you find any bugs or crashes.
 Alternatively, I'll fix them as I find them.
 # License
-This package is licenesed under the GNU GPLv3.0.
+``typset`` is licenesed under the GNU GPLv3.0.
 See LICENSE for a full list of terms.
 Copyright (C) HobbitJack 2024